The Free Dictionary by Farlex

 Parents Need to Know

-Parents need to know that The Free Dictionary by Farlex -- though not slick or sleek (basically wiki-style) -- may be the best all-around dictionary app for content and functionality available in the app stores.
+Parents need to know that The Free Dictionary by Farlex is packed full of vocabulary-related content, all on one busy page.
 The free version has banner ads at the bottom and embedded into entries with links, but these can be removed with a $1.99 in-app purchase.
 As with any good dictionary, definitions for sex, drugs, and curse words give useful, objective information, not dramatization or glorification.
 Users can post word entries to Facebook or Twitter or send them via SMS or email.
+Accessible in 14 languages, the definitions are taken from respected sources.

 What kids can learn